status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 ## Compared technologies

+**RFC: Which way is the most useful to look at it?
+Worried about confusion between the two, especially since many applications have tightly coupled set of protocols.**

 This includes both applications and specification.
-For example p2p messengers such as Briar/Bramble [xx2], Matrix [xx3] and Secure Scuttlebutt [xx4].
+For example p2p messengers such as Briar (Bramble) [xx2], Matrix [xx3] and Secure Scuttlebutt (SSB) [xx4].
 As well as general p2p storage solutions such as Swarm [xx5].

+In order to compare apples to apples, we compare Briar and Matrix as in how they de facto use sync.
+An additional consideration would be to compare Bramble and Matrix Server-to-Server API/spec directly.
+This also means Swarm doesn't necessarily make sense to compare directly to these applications.

+This application focus is justified by the following observations:

+a) most protocols in this space are young, underspecified and somewhat coupled with the application using them, especially compared to protocols such as IP/TCP/UDP/TLS/Bittorrent, etc

+b) we are ultimately interested in considerations that only manifest themselves as the protocol is used on e.g. mobile devices

 ## 4. Comparison

 ### What and why are we syncing?

-#### Bramble
+#### Briar

 *Problem domain*.
 Bramble is the protocol Briar uses for synchronizing application layer data.
 Briar is a messaging app, and application data can be events such as sending messages, joining a room, etc.